austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Finished the D3 section of The Advanced Web Developer Bootcamp.
 Worked on the stock game app: fetched data from quandl and started trying to get D3 working with react.
 Also watched more videos from Coursera's "Learning how to learn".

 **Thoughts**: Glad I got back into coding today, but I definitely need to put in more work tomorrow.

+### Day 98: November 19, 2017

+**Today's Progress**: Worked on stocks game web app.
+Finally got random stock graph animation to work.

+**Thoughts**: I was getting a little discouraged trying to get d3 to work with react.
+I'm glad I stuck with it, and I'm happy to finally get it to work.

+### Day 99: November 20, 2017

+**Today's Progress**: Worked on stocks game web app.
+Added start button to initiate animation.

+**Thoughts**: Didn't get a whole lot done today.
+This is the first time since I started programming where I have been having motivational issues.
+I really can't afford to hit a lull especially given that I just came off a 2 week vacation where I didn't code at all.

+### Day 100: November 22, 2017

+**Today's Progress**: Worked on stocks game web app.
+Changed start button functionality such that the plotting immediately stops when the start button is clicked, added buy/sell functionality on up/down arrow key press, user is notified at the end whether or not they "beat the market".

+**Thoughts**: Yay it's day 100.
+I'm going to keep adding to this log probably until I get a job.
+Now I'm wondering if I should go back and re-number to set day 0 as the day I started to program.
+Hmmm that would be tedious but I like the idea...It was nice to have a full day to work on the stocks web app.
+I am pretty close to being ready to start adding the ML component.